Theory of the Elementary Particles: The masses of the -branch particles

-To sum up: The $\pi^0$\,meson is formed when a $\gamma$-ray collides with a proton, $\gamma$ + p $\rightarrow \pi^0$ + p.
-By the collision the incoming $\gamma$-ray is converted into a packet of standing electromagnetic waves, the $\pi^0$\,meson.
-After $10^{-16}$ seconds the wave packet decays into two electromagnetic waves, $\pi^0 \rightarrow \gamma\gamma$.
-Electromagnetic waves prevail throughout the entire process.
-The energy in the rest mass of the $\pi^0$\,meson and the other particles of the $\gamma$-branch is correctly given by the sum of the energy of standing electromagnetic waves in a cube, if the energy of the oscillations is determined by Planck's formula for the energy of a linear oscillator. \emph{The $\pi^0$\,meson is like an adiabatic, cubic black body filled with standing electromagnetic waves}.
 A black body of a given size and temperature can certainly contain the energy in the rest mass of the $\pi^0$\,meson, which is O($10^{-4})$ erg, if only the frequencies are sufficiently high.
 We know from Bose's work [34] that Planck's formula applies to a photon gas as well.
 For all $\gamma$-branch particles we have found a simple mode of standing electromagnetic waves.
-Since the equation determining the frequency of the standing waves is quadratic it follows \emph{automatically} that for each positive frequency there is also a negative frequency of the same absolute value, that means that for each particle there exists also an antiparticle.
+Since the equation determining the frequency of the standing waves is quadratic it follows \emph{automatically} that for each positive frequency there is also a negative frequency of the same absolute value, that means that for each particle there exists also an \emph{antiparticle}.
 For the explanation of the stable mesons and baryons of the $\gamma$-branch $\emph{we use only photons, nothing else}$.
 This is a rather conservative explanation of the $\pi^0$\,meson and the $\gamma$-branch particles. \emph{We do not use hypothetical particles}.

 From the frequency distributions of the standing waves follow the ratios of the masses of the particles which obey the integer multiple rule.
-It is important to note that in this theory the ratios of the masses of the $\gamma$-branch particles to the mass of the $\pi^0$\,meson $\emph{do not depend}$ on the sidelength of the lattice, and the distance between the lattice points, neither do they depend on the strength of the force between the lattice points nor on the mass of the lattice points.
+It is important to note that in this theory the ratios of the masses of the $\gamma$-branch particles to the mass of the $\pi^0$\,meson $\emph{do not depend}$ on the sidelength of the lattice, neither do they depend on the strength of the force between the lattice points nor on the mass of the lattice points.
 The mass ratios are determined only by the spectra of the frequencies of the standing electromagnetic waves.